owenmarshall1/Intellectra/README.md

 #### Bugs:
 1. Sort not working after adding favourites
 2. the date validation wasnt enough as it could bypassed by enter not real dates
 3. Did not change the favourite when clicking it
+4. Date format was not consistent with date format showing

 ## 👥 Roles for Box Testing